RedPRL/cooltt/doc/ic-design.md

 ```
 decl ::= def ... | print ... | normalizeterm ... | quit | import p
 ```
+For convenience, we refer to the fragment of `decl` that doesn't include `import` as `decl0`.

 ## Judgemental Changes

- - judegmental flattening, `flat u u'`; u is a cooltt unit that includes `import` declarations and `u'` is a cooltt unit that does not
+ - judegmental flattening, `flat : decl → decl0 → U`. `flat u u'`; relates
+   a cooltt unit `u` that includes imports to one that does not, `u'`.
+This is a semantic version of IC that allows us to state a theorem about elaboration.

  - elaborating a file now has to change to deal with this new decl